Obadiah Mailafia: Career

 Mailafia was also in liaison with the European Investment Bank (EIB) on the management of €5 billion Intra-ACP Resources Fund being managed by the EIB, comprising the Africa Infrastructure Fund and the ACP-EIB Investment Facility.
 He was also the chair of the ACP Strategic Management Group and the draftsman for the Secretariat's Strategic Plan, Renewal and Transformation (2011–2014).

+Controversial views

+On August 20, 2020, Mailafia while appearing as a guest on a local radio claimed that he was in the know that some former Boko Haram fighters confessed that one of the country's northern governors was the commander of the terrorist group.
+Three days later, the country's media watchdog, the NBC, slammed the station for "[providing] its platform for the guest, Dr Mailafia Obadiah, to promote unverifiable and inciting views that could encourage or incite to crime and lead to public disorder", and fined it the sum of ₦5m.
+Several weeks later, Nigeria's secret police, the SSS, invited Mailafia to its office to offer clarification on his claims and the national polic also said he was under criminal investigation.
+In response, Mailafia granted an interview to a newspaper saying that his life was in danger and that "powerful political forces want to silence me forever for speaking the truth".

 Political career

 Mailafia ran for presidency of the Federal Republic of Nigeria in the 2019 presidential elections under the platform of the African Democratic Congress (ADC).
 He entered politics after the famous historic “handshake” by the coalition of the Middle Belt Forum (MBF) and the South Afenifere of Yoruba land, Ohanaeze Ndigbo and PANDEF of Niger Delta.

 Death

 Mailafia died from COVID-19 19 September 2021 at the National Hospital, Abuja, Nigeria.